-Babies use their hands to explore, learn about and interact with the social and physical world they live in and by 6-10 months they have acquired a great many abilities.
+Babies use their hands to explore, learn about and interact with the social and physical world they live in.

 Typically developing babies learn easily in the course of their daily lives.
 Infants with movement difficulties may need some help and dedicated practice time to ensure that they learn to use both hands effectively.

-Babies with developmental movement challenges often do not learn in the same easy way and early recognition of hand (fine motor) difficulties is important so that parents can provide their babies with the extra help they may need to learn to use their hands well.
+Babies with developmental delay often do not learn in the same easy way and early recognition of hand (fine motor) difficulties is important so that parents can provide their babies with the extra help they may need to learn to use their hands well.

 Babies at risk for developmental delay of hand function

 Preterm babies, babies who experienced a difficult birth, Downs syndrome, cerebral palsy, babies at risk for autism, infant stroke (hemiplegia)

 In this article I describe all the different ways babies use their hands and provide pointers to identifying your baby's abilities as well as the movement tasks for which they that they may need extra practice to master.
 If you feel that your baby's hand (fine motor) development is lagging behind, and especially if one hand seems to be weak it is important to get a referral for an occupational or physical therapy assessment.
 Doctors often have a wait-and-see policy, but this is a really bad idea because rich and varied early experience of using the hands to explore and interact with the environment is important for more complex hand function as well as language and cognitive development.

 Taking time to observe your baby's hand actions

 You can observe your baby's hand actions when they are sitting in a reclining seat, bouncy chair , a feeding chair or sitting on the floor with some support if needed.